-BiNovum is a combined oral contraceptive pill made by Janssen.
-It contains two synthetic hormones which interfere with the process of menstruation.
+BiNovum was a combined oral contraceptive pill made by Janssen.
+It has been discontinued as of January 2016.

 To understand how the pill works, it is first important to understand how the body makes itself ready for pregnancy each month.
 Ovulation is the process by which the ovary releases an egg, ready for fertilisation.
 This egg then travels to the uterus.
 If it is fertilised by sperm on the way, it attaches to the wall of the uterus and develops into an embryo.
 If it is not, then it simply breaks up in the uterus and is discharged with the uterine wall via menstrual bleeding.

 In pills like BiNovum, the active constituents are norethisterone and ethinylestradiol.
 They simulate the function of certain naturally-occurring hormones in the body, called progesterone and oestrogen.
 These two hormones are responsible for managing ovulation and the quality of the uterine wall.

 When these two synthetic hormones are present in the body, they help to convince it that the process of ovulation does not need to take place; thereby preventing the release of an egg.
 They also alter the quality of the uterine wall (or endometrium) so that it is not as conducive to receiving an egg; and thicken the fluid in the cervix, so that it is harder for sperm to get through.